 The broken bones are probably half and half.
 Skateboards and dirt bikes contributed to that number for sure.

-I left racing in 2002, so 12 years ago.
-I was 28.
+I quit racing in 2002, when I was 28.
 I’d put 10 years of my life into it.
-When I quit I was super depressed.
-I didn’t realize for a year or so how fortunate I was to have another direction, but slowly product design and building motorcycles more than filled that hole.
-Racing is performance driven—you’re only as fast as your last race.
+When I left I was quite depressed.
+I didn’t realise for a year or so how fortunate I was to have another direction open to me, and then product design and building motorcycles more than filled that hole.
+Racing is performance-driven – you’re only as fast as your last race.
 It’s temporary.
 As a racer I’d always felt a little incomplete, like I was searching for something more permanent, and I was lucky to have found it within design and the motorcycle culture.

-When did you realize you had an interest in design?
+When did you realise you had an interest in designing motorcycles?

-When I was 16—that was the first time I designed something for my dad, right about the time I lost the pizza job.
+When I was 16, the first time I designed something for my dad, around the time that I lost the pizza delivery job.
 I’d been sketching bikes since I was a kid.
-I designed a motorcycle wheel, just hand sketching in 2D, then I learned a little bit of 3D while I was racing.
-I started 3D modeling in SolidWorks.
-I think we were one of the first aftermarket motorcycle companies to extensively use 3D modeling.
-It really helped us create a unique and progressive style I still use today.
+I designed a motorcycle wheel hand-sketching in 2D, then I learned a bit of 3D while I was racing.
+I started 3D modelling with software.
+I think we were one of the first aftermarket motorcycle companies to use 3D modelling extensively.
+It helped us create a unique and progressive style that I still use today.

 You know, that’s a mixed bag.
-Reality TV exposed a lot of people to motorcycle customization, but has also taught people that motorcycle customizers are idiots.
-[Ten years ago Sands appeared on Discovery Channel’s Biker Build-Off and Speed Channel’s Build or Bust, among other shows.]
-It’s entertainment vs. education.
-People want to sit down in their house and be entertained.
-They don’t essentially want to learn.
-But they think they’re learning, which TV is really good at.
+Reality TV exposed a lot of people to motorcycle customisation, but also taught people that motorcycle customisers are idiots.
+It’s entertainment versus education.
+People want to be entertained.
+They don’t essentially want to learn, but they think they’re learning, which TV is good at.
 They think they’re being entertained and educated at the same time, when it’s really sucking the souls from their bodies.

-At the time it was the right thing to do.
-I watch the shows now and I’m like, “Holy shit.”
-It positioned us as a pioneer for a new style of bike building, but also it made me look like an idiot.
+At the time it was the right thing to do for me.
+Doing those shows positioned us as a pioneer for a new style of bike building, but also it made me look like an idiot.
 Like, “Yeah!
 Let’s go crash a motorcycle for fun!”
 I would do it differently today.